PTFS-Europe/koha-ill-freeform/README.md

 # Koha Interlibrary Loans FreeForm backend

-This backend provides a open and flexible method to create Interlibrary Loan requests that are not tied to a specific service.
+This backend provides an open and flexible method to create Interlibrary Loan requests that are not tied to a specific service.

 ## Getting Started